HARMENY EDUCATION TRUST USES OUTDOOR LEARNING TO SPARK THEIR YOUNG PEOPLE'S LEARNING AND BENEFIT THEIR MENTAL HEALTH.

 Our skilled and experienced education staff provide high quality teaching and learning opportunities that follow the principles of the Curriculum for Excellence and focuses on the strengths and interests of children and young people.
 Our curriculum is delivered through experiential learning activities with the aim to motivate, inspire and build curiosity.

-• How do children benefit from attending Harmeny?
+How do children benefit from attending Harmeny, as opposed to mainstream schools?

 The school is situated within a wonderful 35-acre woodland estate in the village of Balerno, just outside Edinburgh and is well equipped with an impressive range of modern teaching resources, including an award winning secondary learning facility equipped with breakout spaces and vocational workshops.